Michael Amos

 William Michael Amos (12 August 1932 – 14 April 2003) was a New Zealand swimmer.
 He won a gold medal at the 1950 British Empire Games, and five New Zealand national swimming titles in the early 1950s.

 Early life and family

 Born in the Auckland suburb of Ponsonby on 12 August 1932, Amos was the son of Arthur Malcolm Amos and Kathleen Mary Amos (née Booth).
 He was educated at Takapuna Grammar School.

-He had 3 daughters by the name of Lynda, Joanne and Christine.